Functional Safety for Automotive Professionals

 Languages: English or German

 ISO 26262 provides an internationally recognized reference for the development of safety-related automotive E/E systems.
 Developers of such systems need to understand and implement the standard’s requirements pertaining to system, hardware, and software development.
-This 2-day training workshop provides a systematic introduction to key concepts of ISO 26262 and their practical application, covering the concept phase including hazard analysis and risk assessment (HARA) as well as the subsequent system, hardware, and software development phases.
+This training class provides a systematic introduction to key concepts of ISO 26262 and their practical application, covering the concept phase including hazard analysis and risk assessment (HARA) as well as the subsequent system, hardware, and software development phases.

 - Safety 101 (harm, risk, risk reduction, fault, error, failure, hazard, failure classification)

 - Scope of ISO 26262 (safety, functional safety, safety of the intended function)

 - Item definition and hazard analysis and risk assessment (HARA), ASIL determination